Stellar magnetic field: Measurement

-The magnetic field of a star can be measured by means of the Zeeman effect.
+A star's magnetic field can be measured using the Zeeman effect.
 Normally the atoms in a star's atmosphere will absorb certain frequencies of energy in the electromagnetic spectrum, producing characteristic dark absorption lines in the spectrum.
-When the atoms are within a magnetic field, however, these lines become split into multiple, closely spaced lines.
-The energy also becomes polarized with an orientation that depends on orientation of the magnetic field.
+However, when the atoms are within a magnetic field, these lines become split into multiple, closely spaced lines.
+The energy also becomes polarized with an orientation that depends on the orientation of the magnetic field.
 Thus the strength and direction of the star's magnetic field can be determined by examination of the Zeeman effect lines.

 A stellar spectropolarimeter is used to measure the magnetic field of a star.
 This instrument consists of a spectrograph combined with a polarimeter.
 The first instrument to be dedicated to the study of stellar magnetic fields was NARVAL, which was mounted on the Bernard Lyot Telescope at the Pic du Midi de Bigorre in the French Pyrenees mountains.

 Various measurements—including magnetometer measurements over the last 150 years; 14C in tree rings; and 10Be in ice cores—have established substantial magnetic variability of the Sun on decadal, centennial and millennial time scales.